-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 A spokesperson says Lordstown Motors now employs 159 people, but not all of them work onsite.
 Parts of the prototype truck were built and assembled at the plant, but the spokesperson added that due to retooling of the facility, which is still ongoing, much of the production of the 2021 Endurance happened somewhere else.

 "I mean, I hope ... it works, I hope it's great.
-But there's no jobs there," said Jon Alexander, a third-generation factory worker who worked at GM Lordstown until it closed.
+But there's no jobs there," said Jon Alexander, a third-generation factory employee who worked at GM Lordstown until it closed.

 Alexander, who supported the progressive Bernie Sanders in Ohio's Democratic primary, seethes when asked about the president claiming Lordstown is booming.